The journey to Reimagine Work:

 He started out at Southampton Docks as a trainee accountant.
 He was good with numbers but restless.
 One day, staring out of the office window, he saw a window cleaner outside, whistling and singing to himself.

 In that moment, he realised he wanted that man’s joy more than his job title.
 He handed in his notice the same day and told my mum he was going to become a window cleaner.
-(I can only imagine her face 😲.)
+(With two small children I can only imagine her face 😲.)

 From there, he cleaned windows, delivered milk, ran the local meat round, and later joined Everest Double Glazing as a salesman.
 Not your typical door-to-door salesman that you may have in your imagination, he even took his slippers to appointments so he wouldn’t ruin anyone’s carpet.
 Year after year, he became the top performer, not through slick sales tactics, but through kindness, humour, and genuine connection.